postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/creating-run-button.md

 ![Run in postman](https://assets.postman.com/postman-docs/new-run-in-postman-button.gif)

 > You can include an environment along with a collection in your Run in Postman button.
-The dynamic button gives you access to the [Run in Postman API](/docs/publishing-your-api/run-in-postman/run-button-API/) to create and modify environments.
+The live button gives you access to the [Run in Postman API](/docs/publishing-your-api/run-in-postman/run-button-API/) to create and modify environments.

 Clicking **Run in Postman** button navigates to the page where you can fork the collection to your workspace.
 [Forking the collection](/docs/collaborating-in-postman/version-control-for-collections/) into your workspace will enable you to contribute to the source collection using pull requests.
 You can also view the collection in a public workspace if you like and even import a copy of the collection using the links present on the screen.
 All collections shared with the new Run in postman buttons come with [Fork counts](/docs/collaborating-in-postman/version-control-for-collections/#forking-information), that help you and your consumers understand how the API is being used.

 <img alt="Fork collection for run in postman" src="https://assets.postman.com/postman-docs/fork-collection-for-run-in-postman.jpg" height="400px"/>

-> Note: The live Run in Postman buttons automatically stay updated with changes in the original collection, so your consumers always get the most recent version of your collection without publishers having to manually update the collection's link.
+> Note: Live Run in Postman buttons automatically stay updated with changes in the original collection, so your consumers always get the most recent version of your collection without publishers having to manually update the collection's link.

 ## Next steps